 Default market offer (DMO): what the new energy reference price means for you

-One thing many Aussies have struggled with when it comes to comparing energy plans is the ability to have a like for like comparison, as every retailer markets their products differently and offers varying discounts.
+One thing many Australians have struggled with when it comes to comparing energy plans is the ability to have a like for like comparison, as every retailer markets their products differently and offers varying discounts.
 For instance, some retailers will offer discounts off a household’s usage, while others will provide discounts for paying on time.

 So to make the market a more transparent playing field, the Australian Energy Retailer (AER) has introduced a new default market offer and a reference price.

-But what do these new terms mean and what difference will they make to your annual bill?
+But what do these new terms mean and what difference will they make to your annual electricity bill?
 Read on to find out.

 What is the default market offer (DMO)?

 The Default Market Offer (DMO) is a price cap imposed by the AER that energy retailers must abide by.
 It is adjusted yearly, to ensure it stays in line with changes in the energy market.